 He smiles when he tells the story, but he’s also sympathetic to what they are probably feeling.
 After all, you can’t move up if nobody above you on the career ladder leaves.

-Can I do anything to “help” my boss retire?
+Can I “help” my boss retire?

 Ok.
 Although I’m not proud of it (or maybe I am), I once helped someone I worked for decide to move on and take another job.
 She was really hard to work for and spent most of the day taking care of personal business.